james-livefront/livefront-ai-guidance/01-foundation.md

 ### Speed on the Boring Stuff

 Those tasks you can do in your sleep?
-They now take minutes instead of hours:
+They're now dramatically faster:

 - Boilerplate component setup
 - Unit test generation